lammps/lammps/doc/src/fix_bond_react.rst

 The *prob* keyword can affect whether or not an eligible reaction actually occurs.
-The fraction setting must be a value between 0.0 and 1.0 or can be an equal style variable.
-In the later case the variable is evaluated during runtime and adjusted to be between 0.0 and 1.0 if necessary.
+The fraction setting must be a value between 0.0 and 1.0, and can be specified with an equal-style :doc:`variable <variable>`.
 A uniform random number between 0.0 and 1.0 is generated and the eligible reaction only occurs if the random number is less than the fraction.
 Up to N reactions are permitted to occur, as optionally specified by the *max_rxn* keyword.